 Top and bottom left: The Hive in East Central Spokane was designed around the industrial and auto centered businesses in the area, and used materials reminiscent of industry.
 The signage mirrors the mid-century vibe of nearby businesses as well.
 Right: A Place of Truths Plaza in downtown Spokane is infused with art and elements celebrating the tribal history and sacred connection to Spokane River.

-D-5 Enhance the Skyline

-Design the upper portions of taller buildings to create visual interest and variety in the City, Neighborhood, and/or District skyline.
+Design Guidelines for Public Projects | 57 D-5 Enhance the Skyline Design the upper portions of taller buildings to create visual interest and variety in the City, Neighborhood, and/or District skyline.
+Anne: